 Related: How We Tested Headphones

 Analysis and Test Results

-To find the best noise cancelling headphones, we assigned each pair a numerical score across five differently performance metrics, the most significant of which is noise cancellation.
+To find the best noise cancelling headphones, we tested each pair across five different performance metrics, the most significant of which is noise cancellation.
 We based our ratings for this metric on several different controlled and real-world tests.
 We also assessed sound quality, the second-most heavily weighted metric, via multiple side-by-side listening tests.
 In quantifying the final of our primary metrics, comfort, we garnered opinions from more than a dozen testers that wore each model for several hours.
 We assigned slightly less weight to portability and ease of use.
 Although these attributes can be quite significant in certain situations, they're generally less noticeable in day-to-day use than noise isolation, sound quality, and comfort.

 Active noise cancellation can improve your focus and productivity when noisy distractions abound, or enhance sound quality when you're hoping to relax in a hectic environment.
 Our testing started by wearing each pair of headphones with the noise cancellation turned fully on and no music playing, while sitting right next to a fan emitting a consistent 70-decibel hum.
 These sorts of predictable noises should be the easiest to cancel out, and thus provide a baseline assessment of each model's performance.
 We then took each model out into the real world to grade their performances different common situations.
 We tried their noise cancellation features with and without music playing while working from home with the TV playing in the background, in airports, cafes, and a crowded open office.